LudwigBau/Order_Forcecasting_Cost_Reduction/README.md

 ## Research Question

-How does applying novel machine learning methods affect work- force planning of warehouse operations in the e-commerce context?
+How does applying novel machine learning methods affect workforce planning of warehouse operations in the e-commerce context?

 To answer this question, the following hypothesises will be tested: